 How did the education of the world population change over this period?
 The chart below shows the share of the world population that is literate over the last 2 centuries.
 In the past only a tiny elite was able to read and write.
 Today’s education – including in today’s richest countries – is again a very recent achievement.
 It was in the last two centuries that literacy became the norm for the entire population.

 If you think science, technology, political freedom are important to solve the world’s problems and you think that it helps to read and write to do this then look at the figures in absolute numbers.
-In 1800 there were 120 million people in the world that could read and write; today there are 6.2 billion with the same skill.
+Today there are 5.4 billion people older than 15 years of which, as the chart shows, 85% are literate – these are 4.6 billion people.
+In 1800 there were fewer than 100 million people with the same skill.

 One reason why we do not see progress is that we are unaware of how bad the past was.